akshaybabloo/gollahalli.com/content/blog/2021/1/creating-custom-widget-for-qlistwidget-in-qt-6.md

 ```

 What we are saying here is - _connect current class (CustomWidget) whose object is sendRemoveItem to the parent (MainWindow) whose object is removeItem()_

+## Run the Application (GIF)

+Once you run the application you should be able to delete any item from the list:

+{{< figure src="/img/blog/creating-custom-widget-for-qlistwidget-in-qt-6/application-demo.gif" title="Application demo." alt="Application demo." class="uk-align-center" >}}

 ## Conclusion